 - Length of time for your injuries to fully heal

-- Additional surgeries, therapy or future care needed to treat your injuries
+- Additional surgeries, therapy, or future care needed to treat your injuries

-Loss of quality of life, affection or companionship may also qualify.
-Arizona does not have a cap or limit on the amount of damages (economic and non-economic) you can recover in a personal injury case, so car accident victims with a viable case may be able to recover the full value their damages.
+Loss of quality of life, affection, or companionship may also qualify.
+Arizona does not have a cap or limit on the amount of damages (economic and non-economic) you can recover in a personal injury case, so car accident victims with a viable case may be able to recover the full value of their damages.

 What If I Share Some Responsibility for the Crash?